Getting started guide

-You're just a few steps away from a more streamlined, powerful, and flexible Puppet code delivery process.
-Ready to get started?
+Soon, you'll have a more streamlined, powerful, and flexible Puppet code delivery process.

-Think of a workspace like a neighborhood within the Continuous Delivery for PE city.
+If Continuous Delivery for Puppet Enterprise (PE) were a city, workspaces would be neighborhoods within that city.
 Your workspace is where you store and access resources such as control repos, pipelines, and jobs.
-When you're ready to collaborate, you can invite the members of your team to join your workspace.
+When you're ready to collaborate, you can invite team members to join your workspace.

-- If you haven't already done so, navigate to the Continuous Delivery for PE web UI address you received at the end of the installation process in Step 1.
+If you have not done so already, navigate to the Continuous Delivery for PE web UI URL (

 - On the login page, click Create an account.